 Both ‘Acrimony’ and ‘Gone Girl’ paint a gory picture of love affairs gone horribly wrong.
 The mother of all erotic thrillers, ‘Fatal Attraction,’ starring acclaimed actress Glenn Close, also served up a good dose of inspiration to Perry.
 In ‘Fatal Attraction,’ Close essays the role of a mistress who becomes obsessed with the man she has an affair with.
 When Perry pitched ‘Acrimony’ as Henson’s ‘Glenn Close in Fatal Attraction’ moment, the actress was gung-ho about signing on.
 Another influence is the lead actress herself.

-Perry had divulged that the role of Melinda was tailor-made for Henson.
+Perry had divulged that Melinda’s role was tailor-made for Henson.
 Henson, he believed, could play the part of a woman scorned by a self-serving man to perfection.
 Henson reached into her past to pull out a magnificent performance in ‘Acrimony.’
 While explaining her thought process going into the role, the actress said, “Love makes you do crazy things.
 I’ve been in situations where I look back and I’m like, ‘Oh, I might have been a little off there.
 What was I thinking?”

 Last but not the least, by any means, Perry scoured for inspiration in his own life and that of friends near and dear to him.
 Often, Perry would find himself playing the role of agony aunt and counseling friends going through troubled marriages.
 On his lived experiences, Perry disclosed, “I have counseled a lot of friends of mine who were going through things, who just couldn’t let it go in marriages and I would see both sides and be like, “How are you seeing this from just one side?”